jayveeangeles/py-faster-rcnn/Dockerized.md

 5) You can change the NMS and confidence thresholds by setting the environment variables `NMS_THRE` and `CONF_THRE` respectively.
 Override these values when you do step 4.
 6) For more advanced users, the python script to do the inferencing actually has a few arguments that can be changed.
 Override the default inference process by passing an executable script during the docker run phase.

+## Notes for Windows 10 Users
+1) Make sure that your system has virtualization enabled.
+After installing Docker, reboot your system and when you run Docker, say yes to the option that tells you to give it permission to run virtualization.
+2) Try to give as much memory as possible for the Docker VM in the settings.
+4GB should be good enough to run this.
+3) To enable the display, follow this [link](https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde).
+The link details how you can output the results in the host display.
+You will be needing VcXsrv.
+Install it as per normal using this [link](https://sourceforge.net/projects/vcxsrv/); you won't have to install Chocolatey if you want.
+4) Always take note of your IP address if you're using a non-Linux host.
+For Windows 10, take note of your DockerNAT IP.
+For Mac users, try using your en0 interface (still looking for ways to use the bridge interface from Docker).
+5) For Windows mounting, follow *nix based directory paths for your home folder.
+For example, if your directory is in `C:\Users/vincentj\Documents\test\out.tgz`, mount it by using the path `c:/Users/vincentj/Documents/test/out.tgz` so that Docker recognizes your mount point.
+6) Try to use PowerShell if possible.

 ## To Do's
 1) Update the command to run for Windows-based Users.
 The display variables are for *nix based systems (verified with MacOS; for Linux, the IP isn't needed).